About the Kentucky Horse Council

 ENews: Our weekly Kentucky Horse News is popular with hundreds of horsemen in Kentucky.
 It provides news and announcements both within the state and nationally which keep our horsemen up to date on events, federal legislation, racing news, unwanted horse issues, and more.

-Horse Association Support: Many horse associations in Kentucky have joined the Kentucky Horse Council as an association member, which provides them priority attention from the Horse Council, and also allows all of their members to be complementary members of the Horse Council, receiving all benefits of a paid membership.
+Equine Association Support: Many equine associations in Kentucky have joined the Kentucky Horse Council as association members, which provides them priority attention from the Horse Council and also allows all of their members to be complementary members of the Horse Council, receiving all benefits of a paid membership (except insurance).

-Humanitarian Aid to Horses: the Kentucky Horse Council has several health & welfare programs to assist at-risk horses.
-Our programs educate law enforcement and animal control officers how to investigate equine neglect.
-Through the SoHo fund KHC also provides feed and care for confiscated horses when they are seized by the county.
-In addition the US Disaster Relief Fund helps with hay shipments to horses affected by natural disasters like Hurricane Katrina, Hurricane Ike, flooding, and more.
-We also have strong support for horse rescue operations and the unwanted horse issues.
+Humanitarian Aid to Horses: the Kentucky Horse Council has several health and welfare programs to assist at-risk horses.
+Our programs educate law enforcement, animal control officers and other equine professionals on how to investigate equine neglect while following Kentucky state statutes.
+Through the Save Our Horses (SoHo) fund, the KHC also provides feed and hay assistance to owners in financial need or confiscated horses when they are seized by the county.
+In addition the KHC helps collect and deliver hay, feed and equine supplies to horse owners in the Commonwealth who have been affected by natural disasters like tornadoes and floods.
+The KHC also has strong alliances with equine rescues in the state..

-Agricultural Industry Presence: The Kentucky Horse Council participates actively in the Kentucky Agriculture Council and the Equine Committee of Kentucky Farm Bureau.
-KHC also has good relationships with the KY Department of Agriculture and the State Vet's Office.
+Agricultural Industry Presence: The Kentucky Horse Council participates actively in the Kentucky Livestock Coalition, the Kentucky Agriculture Council and the Equine Committee of Kentucky Farm Bureau.
+KHC also has good relationships with the KY Department of Agriculture and the State Veterinarian's Office.

 How is the Kentucky Horse Council organized?
 The Horse Council is governed by a Board of Directors, consisting of 12 to 23 representatives from all aspects of the horse industry.
 The board meets bi-monthly.
-In addition, there is a staff consisting of an Executive Director and Operations Manager.
+KHC staff consists of an Executive Director and multiple contracted positions for membership, marketing and other administrative duties.

-Several active committees such as marketing/membership, health and welfare, and recreational rider shape the direction of programs.
+Committees shape the direction of KHC-administered programs.
 Committees are open to all active members of the Horse Council.
+Learn more about the KHC committees here.